alphagov/search-api/doc/publishing-finders.md

-# Publishing finders from a Rummager rake task
+# Publishing finders

-Rummager is currently used to publish two specific finders which do not fit the standard specialist document finder pattern.
+Search API is currently used to publish some finders which do not fit the standard specialist document finder pattern.
 These are:

 - Advanced search, available at the path `/search/advanced`
 - Find EU Exit guidance for business (currently in development)